ShaunK79/rothkopaint/README.md

-# FCC-rothkopaint
+# rothkopaint
-freecodecamp CSS project of a Rothko Painting
+CSS project of a Rothko Painting